kumbulanit/t-sql/sql trainning/untitled/module 2/Module2_Exercises.md

 ### 2.1 Set Operations (6 points each)

 **Question 2.1.1**: Using set operations, create a report that shows:
-- All department names that either have a budget > $300,000 OR have employees with average BaseSalary > $70,000
+- All d.DepartmentName names that either have a budget > $300,000 OR have employees with average BaseSalary > $70,000
 - Use UNION to combine these two conditions
-- Show department name and the reason (budget or BaseSalary) why it was included
+- Show d.DepartmentName name and the reason (budget or BaseSalary) why it was included

 **Question 2.1.2**: Find employees who work on projects with the same status as their department's primary focus:
 - Use INTERSECT to find the overlap between employee project statuses and some business rule